Michael Strahan Once Underwent a Significant Lifestyle Change Thanks to Some VHS Tapes and Actress Jane Fonda

 His lifestyle change included some VHS tapes and Jane Fonda

-Michael Strahan then began a lifestyle change that included more working out.
+Michael Strahan then began a lifestyle change that included working out more.
 This was despite the fact that he didn’t have any equipment.

 “I bought the Jane Fonda tapes; started doing Jane Fonda tapes,” Strahan said. “… Thank goodness we had a Beta VHS [player]; pop that sucker in, and I would knock that stuff out.”